kenmawer/kenmawer.github.io/index.md

 I also spent a semester on exchange at the University of New South Wales in Sydney, Australia.
 Read more about my experience [here](https://www.student.unsw.edu.au/canada-australia-my-exchange-journey-unsw).

 Outside of my research, I also perform [stand-up comedy](https://www.instagram.com/kenthecomedian).
+There's more to PhD life than research!